monica-zarate/nextjs-portfolio/README.md

 To run the app in development mode.

-This website is a work in progress, and I'm constantly looking to improve the codebase and the showcased projects.
+I'm constantly looking to improve the codebase and the showcased projects.

 Have feedback, or just want to say hi?
 Send me an email!